ros/catkin/doc/adv_user_guide/catkin_migration_indigo.rst

 The previously provided CMake config file for Eigen has been removed.
 Instead you might want to use the CMake module provided by the `cmake_modules <http://wiki.ros.org/cmake_modules>`_ package.

+When up update you must find_package cmake_modules before find_package Eigen.
+And add cmake_modules as a build_depend for your package.